vmware-tanzu/velero/design/restic-backup-and-restore-progress.md

 ## Open Questions

 - Can we assume that the volume we are restoring in will be empty?
 Can it contain other artefacts?
-If we can assume it to be empty, we can go with the easier approach detailed below.
+  - Based on discussion in this PR, we are okay making the assumption that the PVC is empty and will proceed with the above proposed approach.

 ## Alternatives Considered

 ### restic restore progress

-If we can assume that the volume we are restoring into will be empty, we can instead use the output from `restic stats` to get the total size of the backup.
+If we cannot assume that the volume we are restoring into will be empty, we can instead use the output from `restic snapshot` to get the list of files in the backup.
-This can then be periodically compared with the size of all files in the volume to calculate a completion percentage.
+This can then be used to calculate the current total size of just those files in the volume, so that we avoid considering any other files unrelated to the backup.
-This will be simpler as we don't need to keep track of each file in the backup, but will not work if the volume could contain other files not included in the backup.
+The above proposed approach is simpler than this one, as we don't need to keep track of each file in the backup, but this will be more robust if the volume could contain other files not included in the backup.
-It's possible that certain volume types may contain hidden files that could attribute to the total size of the volume, and so this might be an overall less safe approach.
+It's possible that certain volume types may contain hidden files that could attribute to the total size of the volume, though these should be small enough that the BytesDone calculation will only be slightly inflated.

 Another option is to contribute progress reporting similar to `restic backup` for `restic restore` upstream.
 This may take more time, but would give us a more native view on the progress of a restore.